Home » Home and Garden » Boiled Linseed Oil: For Wood and Metal

 Remember, as discussed earlier, to apply thin layers and not at any point by pouring the boiled linseed oil onto a surface.

-Dry, bare wood is like a sponge and will soak up almost anything applied to its surface, and boiled linseed oil is one of many interior and exterior wood preparation products available, and acts as a good wood sealer to make surfaces much more water resistant.
+Dry, bare wood is like a sponge and will soak up almost anything applied to its surface.
+Boiled linseed oil is one of many interior and exterior wood preparation products available, and acts as a good wood sealer to make surfaces much more water resistant.

 The Dried Out Finish

 Similar to some other solvent based products, boiled linseed oil is cured by its interaction and chemical reaction with oxygen.
-Water based paints and products ‘cure’ by water evaporating, emitting low VOCs and are not heat reactive to the touch.
-BLO when it dries does create heat, in part of its chemical reaction with oxygen.
-Because of this there may be recommendations on a product for drying out (curing time) exposure to sunlight or other heat sources (ovens, radiators, naked flames).
+When it dries, boiled linseed oil does create heat, in part of its chemical reaction with oxygen.
+Because of this there may be recommendations on a product for drying out (curing time) exposure to sunlight or other heat sources (ovens, radiators, naked flames), as well as for safe disposal of used cloths.

 Chemistry states that lower usage of the product will create lower heat generating reactions, compared to larger application areas and density of the coating treatment creating potentially much bigger heat generation risk.